markwilson107/Direct-Ship/README.md

 [MIT](https://opensource.org/licenses/MIT)

 You have the freedom to do as you like with this permissive software, as long as an original copy and license notice is included.
-I cannon be held liable for this software.

 ## Deployed Application